 It’s so important to open a dialogue on different issues, even if they make you (or the kids) uncomfortable!

-Here are some ways that you can incorporate The Hate U Give book and/or the movie into your learning…
+Here are some ways that you can incorporate The Hate You Give lesson plans for the book and/or the movie into your learning…

-59 Ways to Incorporate The Hate U Give (Book and Movie) Into Learning Lessons for Class
+59 Ways to Incorporate The Hate U Give Lesson Plans for the Book and Movie Into Learning for Class

 Read the book and watch the movie